wernerschuler/Deploying-Active-Directory/README.md

  - Start --> Type 'Powershell ISE' --> Right click --> Run as administrator

 **23. Create a new File and paste the contents of the script into it:**
- - Click New Script (White symbol in the top left hand corner)
+ - Click New Script (White symbol in the top left-hand corner)
  - Copy and paste the contents of this link into the script: https://1drv.ms/t/s!Asco8VMuK30rkCdIKbGkgFkZQSmI?e=63Zbig

 **24. Run the script and observe the accounts being created:**